docgalaxyblock/test-docs/docs/index.md

+---
+hide:
+  - navigation
+  - toc
+---

-# Welcome my Klipper Misc Docs
+# Welcome my Misc Docs

 In this Documentation, you will find a comprehensive guide on setting up CAN devices with Klipper.
 Klipper is a powerful open-source firmware that allows you to optimize and expand your 3D printer setups.